patelprincy34/KICKSTARTER-ANALYSIS/README.md

 # KICKSTARTER-ANALYSIS
-PERFORMING ANALYSIS ON KICKSTARTER DATE TO UNCOVER TRENDS

 ## Overview of Project
 The purpose of this project was to visualize campaign outcomes based on their launch dates and their funding goals.